cortexlabs/cortex/examples/pytorch/text-generator/README.md

 # deploy your the Predictor implementation and API configuration to create a web API
 cx.deploy(api_spec, project_dir=".", wait=True)

-# make a request to your API
+# make a request to your updated AWS API
 import requests

 endpoint = cx.get_api("text-generator")["endpoint"]